-This initial construction has a few problems which have to be addressed to make it work.
+This initial construction has a few problems which have to be addressed to make this construction work.
 The first problem with this construction is that $\inner{a_n}{c}$ is positive.
 In fact, $\inner{a_n}{e_n}, \inner{c}{e_n} > 0$ for all $n\geq 1$.
 But, we want the mean element $\mathfrak{m}$ to be $0$.
-So we will need probability mass on the negative side to counter the mass accumulated by the $a_n$ and the $c$.
-We do this by introducing another set of elements $\{b_n\}_{n\geq 1}$ which are lying opposite to the $a_n$.
+Hence, we will need probability mass on the negative side to counter the mass accumulated by the $a_n$ and $c$.
+We can achieve this by introducing another set of elements $\{b_n\}_{n\geq 1}$ which are lying opposite to the $a_n$.
 Therefore, each $b_n$ is a negative multiple of $e_n$.
 These $b_n$ need to be further constraint in magnitude.
-If they are of a similar order like the $a_n$ then they can cancel the weight added to $w_t$ by the $a_n$.
-We are using here sequences with values in the order of $1/\ln(n+1)$ for the $a_n$ and $-2^{-n}$ for the $b_n$.
+If they are of a similar order like the $a_n$ then they can cancel the weight added to $w_t$ by the $a_n$'s.
+We are using here sequences with values in the order of $1/\ln(n+1)$ for $a_n$ and $-2^{-n}$ for $b_n$.